Australian student detained in N. Korea 'released, safe'

 "I would like to extend my deepest gratitude to Swedish authorities for their invaluable assistance in securing Alek's prompt release," Morrison said, hailing it as a triumph of "behind the scenes" diplomacy.

-Sigley is believed to be travelling to Japan later on Thursday, where his wife still lives.
+Sigley is now at the Australian embassy in Beijing and later on Thursday is expected to travel to Japan, where his wife still lives.

+"He's safe on Aussie soil at our embassy in Beijing," Morrison said.